MilaNLProc/contextualized-topic-models/README.rst

     ZeroShotTM(input_size=len(handler.vocab), bert_input_size=512, n_components=50)

+But remember that you can do zero-shot cross-lingual topic modeling only with the :code:`ZeroShotTM` model.
+See cross-lingual-topic-modeling_

-Mono vs Cross-lingual
+Mono vs Multi-lingual Embeddings
 ---------------------
 All the examples below use a multilingual embedding model :code:`distiluse-base-multilingual-cased`.
 If you are doing topic modeling in English, you can use the English sentence-bert model.
-In that case, it's really easy to update the code to support mono-lingual english topic modeling.
+In that case, it's really easy to update the code to support mono-lingual English topic modeling.

 .. code-block:: python